kristianperkins/zeek/README.rst

 Drop Out - (Usage)
 ---------------

-> TODO: Drop Out section should be concise.

 The goal of zeek is to provide reasonable facimilies of the unix `find` and `grep` commands for the Zookeeper structure, so no new learning is required.